fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 p new_array
 ```
 On `line 1`, we initialise a local variable `arr` and assign it to the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise a local variable `new_array` and assign it to the return value of calling the `select` method with a block (as denoted by the `do...end` reserved words immediately following the `select` method call) passed as an argument, on the array object referenced by `arr`.
 The block takes a single parameter, `n`.
-The `select` method invokes the block once for each element in the calling array object, passing each element to the block.
+The `select` method runs the block once for each element in the calling array object, passing each element to the block.

 The `select` method will return a new array with elements returned by the block that are truthy.
 In Ruby, everything except for `false` and `nil` are evaluated as truthy.
 In our case, each element of the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]` is passed to the block parameter `n`.